 Pupils: Reception and Year 1

-Reception will be starting to learn phase 2 sounds - this week we will cover S A T P. We will also revise these sounds in our phonics stars sessions on a Tuesday afternoon with Katie.
+Reception will be revising phase 2 sounds and beginning to learn phase 3 sounds.
+We will also revise these sounds in our phonics stars sessions on a Tuesday afternoon with Katie.
 You are welcome to attend from 19th September at 1.45pm.

 Is given out every Friday to be completed and returned the following Thursday.